Dangerous spiders: Do you know the world’s scariest spiders?

 Wolf spider (family Lycosidae)

 There are almost 200 different species of Wolf spiders around the world.
-They can get up to around 2 inches in size.
-They are usually dark brown and have hairy bodies.
+They can get up to around 2 inches in size, and are usually dark brown with hairy bodies.
 They interestingly don’t create webs to capture prey.
 Wolf spiders are well know for their speed and aggressiveness.
 They have excellent eye site and speed which makes them a dangerous combo.
 Some species of male Wolf spiders attract a female through a special courtship dance, which is unique to each male spider.